plumbis/upbound-demos/argocd/argocd-apps.md

 Follow the [documentation](https://cloud.upbound.io/docs/getting-started/create-account) to create a free account on the [Upbound Cloud](https://cloud.upbound.io).

-Once logged in, create a new `Hosted`.
+Once your account is created and you login to the cloud administration portal, create a new `Hosted`.

 Next, generate a [user token](https://cloud.upbound.io/docs/upbound-cloud/connecting-to-control-planes) in the Upbound Cloud.
 Register this token as a variable as the variable `UP_TOKEN` on your local system.